opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

 Fix the length of voltas for first measures in a system (whose lengths were wrongly extended by the width of the clef, key signature, etc. (beginInstructions) in Vexflow 1.2.93)

+stem.js (custom addition):
+able to give an id+class to the stem node in SVG

 stemmablenote.js (custom addition):
 Add manual flag rendering variable so we can choose not to render flags if notes are sharing a stem.

+svgcontext.js (custom addition):
+able to add extra attributes (like svg node id) to a stroke (e.g. stem)

 tabnote.js (merged Vexflow 3.x):
 Add a context group for each tabnote, so that it can be found in the SVG DOM ("vf-tabnote")